-Reproduction

-Pregnancy
+Reproduction Pregnancy

+Valproate is contraindicated as treatment for bipolar disorder during pregnancy.
 Valproate is contraindicated as treatment for epilepsy during pregnancy unless there is no suitable alternative to treat epilepsy.
 Valproate is contraindicated for use in women of childbearing potential unless there is no other alternative treatment and unless the conditions of the pregnancy prevention program are fulfilled (see Contraindication and Special Warnings and Precautions for Use).

-Teratogenicity and developmental effects from female and male exposure Pregnancy Exposure Risk related to valproate
+Teratogenicity and Developmental Effects from female and male exposure Pregnancy Exposure Risk related to valproate